MarBenitez/MarBenitez/README.md

 👨‍💻 **GitHub:** [MarBenitez](https://github.com/MarBenitez)

 ### About Me ✨
-A versatile Data Scientist with a multidisciplinary background in Biotechnology, Data Science and Analytics.
-Nearly two years at CSIC, excelling in data-centric research projects.
-Known for blending tech proficiency with problem-solving prowess.
-Passionate about using my technical expertise and analytical mindset to drive innovation and contribute to impactful projects in the technology and data science sectors.
+A versatile Data Analyst and Scientist with expertise in Python, SQL, and Power BI, currently driving data-driven decisions at SEAT.
+Passionate about transforming complex data into actionable insights and building innovative solutions in the tech and IT sectors.
+Experienced in research and business environments, blending analytical skills with a strong technical foundation to deliver impactful results.

 ### Tech Toolbox 🛠️
 - **Languages:** Python, DAX, SQL, R